Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-§ 1085.
+§ 1086.
 Resolution of Violations.

-• (e) If a covered employer fails or refuses to comply and does not request a hearing, the director shall request the chairperson of the TERO Commission to convene a session of the TERO Commission for the purpose of imposing sanctions on the covered employer.
+• (f) If a covered employer fails or refuses to comply and does not request a hearing, the Director shall request the Chairperson to convene a session of the TERO Commission for the purpose of imposing sanctions on the covered employer.
 This session shall take place as soon as necessary to avoid irreparable harm.

 Historical and Statutory Notes